For rural physicians, nurse practitioners, and physician assistants, maintaining clinical competency in emergency medicine can be a challenge.

 - Any rural-based* Alberta physician, nurse practitioner, or physician assistant is eligible to take the GEMS Course.

-- Resident physicians, locum physicians, and students are not eligible to take the GEMS Course.
+- Resident physicians, locum health-care providers, and health-care students are not eligible to take the GEMS Course.

 *For the purposes of this program, rural means practising in a rural Alberta community located outside the defined Census Metropolitan Area boundaries of Calgary or Edmonton with a population of fewer than 15,000 people.